xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD07_LAB_MANUAL.md

 #### Task 3: Render menus and breadcrumb trails.

-1. Render a site menu on the **Home Index** view by using the following information:
+1. Render a site menu on the **Index** view by using the following information:

     - Helper: **Html.MvcSiteMap()**
     - Method: **Menu**